patloew/countries/README.md

 * Base classes for views
     * These classes provide a binding and viewModel field.
 The viewModel gets injected, the binding has to be set manually.
     * Detaching of the view model is handled by the base classes.
+    * Don't forget to create a  `inject()` method in the Dagger component for each Activity/Fragment/ViewHolder.
     * Activities should extend `BaseActivity<Binding, View, ViewModel>`.
 You should use `setAndBindContentView(savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
-Don’t forget to inject the viewModel via `activityComponent.inject(this)` before setting the content view.
     * Fragments should extend `BaseFragment<Binding, View, ViewModel>`.
 You should use `setAndBindContentView(inflater, container, savedInstanceState, layoutResId)`, which sets the content view, creates the binding and attaches the view.
-Don’t forget to inject the viewModel via `fragmentComponent.inject(this)` before setting the content view.
     * ViewHolders should extend BaseActivity/FragmentViewHolder<Binding, View, ViewModel>.
 You should use `bindContentView(view)`, which creates the binding and attaches the view.
-Don't forget to inject the viewModel via `viewHolderComponent.inject(this)` before binding the view.

 ## Testing